 Used Car: 2009 Nissan Cube Review

-The 2009 Nissan Cube has bold styling and a spacious interior, but its low reliability diminishes its overall appeal.
+The 2009 Nissan Cube has bold styling and a spacious interior, but may not appeal to everyone.

 The 2009 Nissan Cube is ranked: